project-alice-assistant/docs/docs/skill-development/events.md

 ###  def onHotwordToggleOn(self, siteId: str)
 Triggered when the hotword triggers itself on again.
 Typically, the hotword is turned off once it's been heard, until the dialog is over.

+###  def onHotwordToggleOff(self, siteId: str)
+Triggered when the hotword goes off.
+Typically, the hotword is turned off once it's been heard.

 ###  def onSessionStarted(self, session)
 Triggered when a session is started